accelerated-text/accelerated-text/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 *A picture is worth a thousand words.* Or is it?
-The data you have needs to have a description, an interpretation and a story.
+Tables, charts, pictures are all useful to undestand the data but often we need a description, a story to explain to us what are we looking at.
-**Accelerated Text** is a text generation tool which takes in your data and produces texts about it.
+**Accelerated Text** is a text generation tool which allows to define how the data is to be described and then produces multiple versions of those descriptions which vary in wording and text structure.

 ![Accelerated Text Preview](docs/assets/preview.gif)

-Accelerated Text will use your data:
+Accelerated Text can work with all sorts of data:

-* descriptions of your business metrics,
+* descriptions of business metrics,
-* metadata describing interactions with your customers,
+* metadata describing interactions with the customers,
-* product descriptions,
+* product attributes,
-* financial metrics
+* financial metrics.

-and it will generate text to be used in reports, e-commerce platforms or your customer support system.
+Based on it will generate text to be used in business reports, e-commerce platforms or your customer support system.

+Accelerated Text provides a web based **Document Plan** builder, where
+* the logical structure of the document is defined,
+* communication goals are expresed,
+* data usage within a text is defined.

-Accelerated Text provides a user friendly GUI to define the logic and communication goals of the document to be produced.
-We call it a **Document Plan**.
-Text generation back end executes this plan connecting it with your data and producing multiple variations of the text exactly matching what you intended to communicate to your readers.
+Document Plans and the connected data are used by Accelerated Text's Natural Language Generation engine to produce multiple variations of the text exactly exactly expressing what was intended to bo communicated to the readers.

 ⚠ Data 2 Text pipeline image ending with animated gif which shows how text changes